Move Forward Guide

 How Is It Diagnosed?

-- Ask specific questions about your past and current health and use of medication
+- Your past and current health and use of medication

 Your physical therapist will then conduct a physical examination and may: